i386x/vutils-testing/README.md

 if typing.TYPE_CHECKING:
     from foopkg import _A, _B, _C

-# In test_foo.py:
+# In test_coverage.py:
+import pytest

-from foopkg.foo import func_a
+from vutils.testing.utils import cover_typing

-# Use after imports so module cache is populated with proper modules.
-When
+# Ensure the test run as last (this feature is available after installing
+# pytest-order). cover_typing reloads the module which may have negative
+# consequences on other tests
+@pytest.mark.order("last")
+def test_typing_code_is_covered():
-# called, following happens:
+    # When called, following happens:
     # - typing.TYPE_CHECKING is patched to True
     # - foopkg is patched with _A, _B, and _C symbols if they do not exist
     # - finally, foopkg.foo is reloaded
     cover_typing("foopkg.foo", ["_A", "_B", "_C"])
 ```
+The story behind `cover_typing` is to keep source files clean from directives
+telling the `pytest` and linters what to do.

 ### Deferred Instance Initialization